Teresa Cutler-Broyles, MA, PDCERT

 Since 2008 I have been leading writing workshops and unique journeys in Italy, introducing people to its incredible history, its art and architecture, and its culture and people.
 Early on, I discovered that my clients were a wonderful collection of many different backgrounds and goals, and all of them were on a journey of self-discovery.
 For them, and for all of you, I have created three different and equally fabulous trips to Italy:

 I am a professional writer, historical researcher, and cultural theorist, and consider Italy a second home.
 My path to this amazing life has been winding and strange and wonderful, with careers from horse wrangler to printing press operator to university faculty member to author.

-I have a Master's degree in Foreign Languages & Literatures, and Cultural Studies, and a Master's Lever Certification in historical preservation from the School of Architecture and Planning at the University of New Mexico (UNM).
+I have a Master's degree in Foreign Languages & Literatures and Cultural Studies, and a Master's Level Certification in historical preservation from the School of Architecture and Planning at the University of New Mexico (UNM).
 I am a faculty member at UNM in the Film & Digital Media Arts Department, and have also taught for English, American Studies, and Architecture.
 My focus is on film and cultural analysis.
 During the summers I teach at the Umbra Institute in Perugia, Italy, as a visiting professor.

 I've written novels, travel articles, short fiction, and literary essays.
 A number of my academic and cultural theory essays have been published in a wide range of subjects, from Star Trek to Rocky Horror to Belly Dance to Afghan children in film, to vampires in TV crime procedurals.